Fannon/mobo/README.md

     <img src ="http://fannon.de/p/mobo-intro/img/logo.png" />
 </p>

-## Why mobo?
+## About mobo
-mobo is a command line tool that generates Semantic MediaWiki structure from object oriented JSON Schema files.
+mobo is a command line tool that generates Semantic MediaWiki structure from object oriented [JSON Schema](http://json-schema.org/) files.
 It is built to provide a fast, automated and DRY (don't repeat yourself) model development workflow.

-## Features
-With mobo your model is written in plain [JSON Schema](http://json-schema.org/) on your local filesystem. mobo converts, validates, visualizes (through a WebGui and a visual Graph Explorer) and uploads your development model in realtime to your wiki.
+mobo converts, validates, visualizes and uploads your development model in realtime to your wiki.

 ## Getting Started
 ### Requirements